 - was given four months to live, and/or

-- has taken and rejected conventional cancer treatments in favour of embarking on a quest to heal herself naturally.
+- had taken, then rejected, conventional cancer treatments in favour of embarking on a quest to heal herself naturally.

 - a portion of all revenue from sales of The Whole Pantry would be donated to charities or good causes, when this was not the case.